16 Fantastic Day Trips from Paris by Train

 Rouen - Best Day Trips From Paris By Train

-Rouen is known for its rich history and stunning Gothic architecture.
-First off, you’ll want to spend some time getting to know Joan of Arc better while you’re here!
-The city is famous for its connections to Joan of Arc, who was burned at the stake in Rouen’s Old Market Square.
+But first off, you’ll want to spend some time getting to know Joan of Arc better while you’re here–the city is famous for its connections to Joan of Arc, who was burned at the stake in Rouen’s Old Market Square.

 With your time in town, you can explore the city’s many museums and historic sites, including the Joan of Arc Museum (a multimedia, documentary-style retelling of Joan’s story) and the Rouen Cathedral, which is one of the most picturesque in all of France.

-If you’re into museums and art, you can continue the educational fun places like the Museum of Fine Arts, the Flaubert Museum and History of Medicine, and the Wrought Iron Museum.
+If you’re into museums and art, you can continue the educational fun at places like the Museum of Fine Arts, the Flaubert Museum and History of Medicine, and the Wrought Iron Museum.

 How To Buy Train Tickets In Paris